ripaclub/sphinxsearch/README.md

 * `float`

-  Due to SphinxQL specific issues related to `float` (especially in `WHERE` clause), by default this library attach an Expression Decorator that converts floats value to a Sphinx compatible literal rappresentation by `sprintf('%F', ...)`.
+  Due to SphinxQL specific issues related to `float` (especially in `WHERE` clause), by default this library converts float values to a Sphinx-32-bit-single-precision compatible string rappresentation then putting them into SQL as literals, also when using prepared statement.
   This feature works only if value is a native PHP float.
-However it can be globally disabled by using `ShpinxSearch\Db\Sql\ExpressionDecorator::setFloatAsLiteral(false)`.
+  That can be globally disabled by using `ShpinxSearch\Db\Sql\ExpressionDecorator::setFloatAsLiteral(false)`, if it's needed.
   WARNING: disabling this feature can produce unexpected behaviors.
-Some notable example:
+Some notable examples:
-  - Actually Sphinx SQL interpreter treats a number without decimal part always as a integer.
+  - Actually Sphinx SQL interpreter treats a number without decimal part as an integer.
 So, assumming `f1` as float column, if you try `WHERE f1 = 10` you will get `42000 - 1064 - index foo: unsupported filter type 'intvalues' on float column` else if you try `WHERE f1 = 10.0` it will work fine.
-  - Due to the fact that SphinxQL does not support float quoted as strings and PDO driver has no way to bind a double (SQL float) param in prepared statement mode, the interal PDO driver conversion will be locale aware (same as PHP `echo`), so it will work only if `LC_NUMERIC` setting is compliant with point as separator in decimal notation (for example you can use `LC_NUMERIC='C'`)
+  - Due to the fact that SphinxQL does not support float quoted as strings and PDO driver has no way to bind a double (SQL float) param in prepared statement mode, PDO driver will just cast to string producing a locale aware conversion (same as PHP `echo`), so it will work only if `LC_NUMERIC` setting is compliant with point as separator in decimal notation (for example you can use `LC_NUMERIC='C'`)

 For those reasons we suggest to **use always proper PHP native types** (i.e., not use strings for numeric fields) when building queries.